varnish/Varnish-Book/varnish_book.rst

    Since Varnish does no longer try to map the content to a request, any subsequent request sent over the same keep-alive connection will also be piped.
    Piped requests do not appear in any log.

-   `lookup`: It looks up the request in cache.
+   `hash`: It looks up the request in cache.

+   `purge`: It looks up the request in cache, in order to remove it.

-   `error` - Generate a synthetic response from Varnish.
+   `synth` - Generate a synthetic response from Varnish.
-   Typically web page with an error message, redirect message or response to a health check from a load balancer.
+   Typically a web page with an error message, redirect message or response to a health check from a load balancer.

    It's also common to use ``vcl_recv`` to apply some security measures.
    Varnish is not a replacement for intrusion detection systems, but can still be used to stop some typical attacks early.